 In prior generations, skills such as spinning, weaving, and knitting were routinely handed down from generation to generation, which enabled family members of all ages to work together on a daily basis to make cloth for clothes and household items out of the cotton, flax and wool they produced.

-The Ploughshare offers classes on knitting or crocheting as well as on weaving (both on a floor loom and on a simple rigid heddle loom), on spinning various fibers (cotton, flax, wool) using either a simple drop spindle, support spindle, or a wheel.
+The Ploughshare offers classes on knitting as well as on weaving (both on a floor loom and on a simple rigid heddle loom), on spinning various fibers (cotton, flax, wool) using either a simple drop spindle, support spindle, or a wheel.
 Our classes are unique in the sense that they offer a complete curriculum—and not just individual classes focusing on isolated projects.
 The goal is not only to teach the basic skills but to bring students to a point where they are free to practice their craft at home at an advanced level without instruction, and to use the knowledge they have gained either to pursue a rewarding hobby, to develop a self-sustaining lifestyle or, even, to begin a cottage industry.